 Mt.
 Omuro 大室山

-- Practicing archery inside an extinct volcano's crater
+- Practicing archery at a volcano crater

 How to Get There

-Catch a chairlift to the rim, which takes you right to a path that you can follow to circumnavigate the entire mountain in a half hour or less.
+Catch a chairlift to the summit, which takes you right to a path that you can follow to circumnavigate the entire mountain in a half hour or less.
 The panoramic views will likely keep you circling for a while.
 On a clear day, you'll be able to see Mt.
-Fuji and Oshima , the closest of the seven main islands in the Izu Island chain .
+Fuji and Izu Oshima , the closest of the seven main islands in the Izu Island chain .

 Shoot arrows inside a volcanic crater